pluralsight/intro-to-pytest/README.md

 ## 11: Using pytest.mark

-PyTest includes a "mark" decorator, which can be used to tag tests and other objects for later reference, and for a more specific type of parameterization.
+PyTest includes a "mark" decorator, which can be used to tag tests and other objects for later reference (and for a more localized type of parameterization, though we'll get to that later).

 Here are some tests with marks already applied: